 Of course, those days ended, and the area was cleaned up.
 A casino was added, as well as some stores and several restaurants (like the Camp Restaurant and Magnolia Grill).

 Also, the historic Under-the-Hill Saloon, formerly a brothel, was established in the 200-year-old building and is still in business today.
 If you’re looking for a little “naughty Natchez” piece, check it out.

 - Get Coffee at Steampunk or Natchez Coffee Co.

-It’s a busy day but packed with lots of interesting things.
-On your way out of town, whether you’re driving to another destination or to the airport, spend a little while driving the Natchez Trace.
+It’s a busy day but packed with lots of exciting things.
+On your way out of town, whether driving to another destination or the airport, spend a little while driving the Natchez Trace.
 There are several things to see within the first 10 to 15 miles.

 Where to Eat in Natchez

 Natchez is an incredible foodie mecca, and I’m sorry I didn’t have more time there to eat my way through the city!
 There are lots of great southern-style places, but there are also some other great ones as well.

 The Kitchen Bistro & Piano Bar

 When we visited Natchez, local entrepreneur and chef Regina Charbonneau owned Regina’s Kitchen, opened the year before.
 We met her and hung out for a while, a special treat.
 She brought us two of her special biscuits, something she’s known for.
 She’s often called the “Biscuit Queen.”

 Unfortunately for us and Natchez, she retired from cooking and restaurant ownership.
 She sold it to a new chef-owner, and the new place is getting fantastic reviews.